Anna Waser: Life

-Instead of a planned trip to Paris, she was asked back to Zurich, because the mother was ill and her brother Johann Rudolf, a tutor in Braunfels, decided to travel as a military chaplain to Holland.
+Instead of a planned trip to Paris, she was asked back to Zurich, because her mother was ill and her brother Johann Rudolf, a tutor in Braunfels, decided to travel as a military chaplain to Holland.

 From about 1702, she now had to look after the home of her parents, and her painting suffered.
-She painted only here and there a portrait or a little pastoral scenes, for which she had at that time been famous.
+She painted only here and there a portrait or a few pastoral scenes, for which she had at that time been famous.

-In 1708, she was together with her sisters Anna and Maria Elisabeth Waser continued some drawings.
+In 1708, together with her sisters Anna Maria and Elisabeth Waser, she continued some drawings.

 They finally sent her autobiography, a program executed in silver point technique Self-portrait and other works of art to Jacob von Sandrart for a scheduled update of his art lexicon Teutsche Academie.
-In 1714 Anna Waser died at the age of 35 years as the consequences of a fall.
+In 1714 Anna Waser died at the age of 35 years as the consequence of a fall.

 Legacy

 In 1998 Anna Waser's work was honoured by the Gesellschaft zu Fraumünster.